lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     *(victim user logs into target web application, using victim user account)*

     * **NOTES**:
-        * requires victim user interaction
+        * requires victim user interaction (i.e. CVSS-User Interaction: Required)
-        * once logged in, victim user's web browser logged into every endpoint as victim user account, except self-XSS endpoint, where it has attacker user account context
+        * once logged in, victim user's web browser has victim user account context on every endpoint, except self-XSS endpoint, where it has attacker user account context
-            * once victim user navigates to self-XSS endpoint, attacker-planted cookie will take precedence over victim user account's one (since it is scoped to whole app, i.e. its path is '/')
+            * once victim user navigates to self-XSS endpoint, attacker-planted cookie will take precedence over victim user account's one (since it is scoped to whole app, i.e. its path is `/`)
-                * now, possible to exploit web application, since rest of application is in victim user account's context
+                * now, possible to exploit web application, since rest of application is in victim user account's context (i.e. self-XSS, effectively, turned into regular XSS)

 8. victim user navigates to self-XSS page